ithinkandicode/door-kickers-action-squad-mods/MODS/_LEVELS/Level Pack/Resources/Guides/symlink-manual.md

 # Symlink Guide

 A guide on manually creating the symlink this mod needs to work.
-I recommend using the bat file, because it tells you if anything is wrong ([examples](validation.md)). but the manual way is fine if you're confortable with the command prompt.
+I recommend using the bat file, because it tells you if anything is wrong ([examples](validation.md)). but the manual way is fine if you're comfortable with the command prompt.

 ### Check AppData folder